Jean de Béthencourt: Expedition to the Canary Islands

+A power struggle broke out between the two men, and his lieutenant De la Salle was forced to return to France.

+Bethencourt also conquered El Hierro and claimed La Gomera without conquering it.

-Years later Bethencourt was defeated by the aboriginals of the island of Gran Canaria (canarios) in the battle of Arguineguin at south of the island, getting the title of Great.
+In October 1405, Bethencourt landed on the island of Gran Canaria (canarios), but was defeated by the aboriginals in the battle of Arguineguin in the south of the island and retreated.

+Probably in December 1405, Bethencourt sailed back to France, and entrusted his nephew Mateo or Maciot de Béthencourt with the government.
+He never returned to the Canary Islands, because of the flare-up of the Hundred Years' War in Normandy and financial problems.
+Other sources put the final return of de Béthencourt to Europe in 1412.

+In 1418, he agreed that Maciot de Béthencourt sold the Lordship of the Canary Islands to the Spanish nobleman Enrique Pérez de Guzmán, 2nd Count of Niebla on his behalf.
+Maciot de Béthencourt remained administrator of the islands.

 He died in 1425 and was buried in the church of Grainville-la-Teinturière.

 Some of his distant family had great power and fortune in the islands.
 Including Ginés de Cabrera Béthencourt, famous for building the Casa de Los Coroneles (House Of The Colonels) in the municipal area that would nowadays be known as La Oliva.

+Two accounts of the expedition survive in Le Canarien.

 Béthencourt surname

-To this day, Betancourt and other forms of his surname are quite frequent among Canary Islanders and people of Canary Islander descent, in spite of his death without issue, thanks to the practice of baptising the natives with his surname and to the offspring of his nephew Maciot de Béthencourt who succeeded him as lord of the islands.
+To this day, Betancourt and other forms of his surname are quite frequent among Canary Islanders and people of Canary Islander descent, in spite of his death without issue, thanks to the practice of baptising the natives with his surname and to the offspring of his nephew Maciot de Béthencourt who succeeded him as king of the islands.